 Here in Louisville, Kentucky, around the same time that folks start filling out basketball brackets, ladies start shopping for the perfect Derby hat.
 Everyone knows that you get your hat first and THEN the dress!
 That’s a Derby fashion tip.
 Want others?
-Our Research TravelingMom shares her must-know tips for anyone thinking of attending the fastest two minutes in sports!
+Our Research TravelingMom shares her unofficial Guide to the Kentucky Derby for anyone thinking of attending the fastest two minutes in sports!

 If your bucket list includes a trip to Kentucky to see the running of the Kentucky Derby, you are in luck, because I can share some insider information with you!